Hardelot, The Opal Coast, Pas-de-Calais

 In high season and at other busy times (Christmas, Easter) there is usually a market on the main road on Sundays.

-Also in high season there are arts and music festivals held in both the castle grounds and the country club.
+Also in the summer season there are arts and music festivals held in both the castle grounds and the country club.

 Viist the Château d’Hardelot – there are regular events held here – see the Chateau website for the full programme.